JaiPEG/DifferentialEquations/README.md

     ./vid.sh

-An example video file is included in the project repository.
+An example plot and video file is included in the project repository.

 ## Plotting the energy over time at various resolutions